Btech448/Btech448/README.md

 - 👋 Hi, I’m @Sourav Suman Pradhan
 - 👀 I’m interested in Web development
-- 🌱 I’m currently learning cse(AIML)
+- 🌱 I’m currently learning ...
 - 💞️ I’m looking to collaborate on companies
 - 📫  You can reach me through the help of Linkedin
 - 😄 Pronouns: ...